Who is the Minister of Tourism in Saudi Arabia? | eTurboNews | Travel Industry News

 The world of tourism has been looking to Saudi Arabia, and thanks to just one man and his ambition, tourism remains in a positive space ready to emerge out of the biggest crisis the world has been facing.

 The wild card, however, remains the war in Ukraine.
 As a new and mostly undisputed global leader in world tourism, how can Saudi Arabia help to minimize the impact on tourism with Russia threatening the world?
-This will be the billion euro question.
+This will be the billion-euro question.

 Of course money talks, and big money will make it happen, but Saudi Arabia also emerged as a coach in a team of international players at times when the world needed tourism to stay relevant.
 If there was a true tourism hero, HE Ahmed Al Khateeb should add this to his award achievements.